 Whatever burnout looks like for you, it’s important to know which symptoms show up for you, so you know how to address them.

-Tips for burnout relief from caregivers who’ve been there
+Nanny burnout out relief tips from caregivers who’ve been there

-If you’re a caregiver feeling burned out on the job, all is not lost.
+If you’re a nanny feeling burned out on the job, all is not lost.
 Rest assured, the feeling is normal and you can turn it around.
-We talked to several professional caregivers to get their tried and true tips for dealing with burnout.
+We talked to several professional nannies and child care providers to get their tried and true tips for dealing with burnout.

 1. Know your limits and set boundaries

-Deeply caring for our charges, whether we care for an elderly individual or a newborn, is a huge trigger for burnout.
+Deeply caring for our charges is a huge trigger for burnout.
 Allie Borgeson, a nanny and classroom companion for children with special rights, shares her worst experience with burnout, which began with the unexpected illness of her charge’s grandparent.

 “I was asked to stay with the child for a couple of nights while the parents went to be with the grandfather,” Borgeson says.
 “Of course, I agreed and it felt manageable in the moment, but by the end of it all, I was totally burnt out.”

-The close and complex relationship between caregivers and the families you work for can leave feelings of guilt, which might be a signal that you need to set boundaries and take time for yourself.
+The close and complex relationship between nannies and families can leave feelings of guilt, which might be a signal that you need to set boundaries and take time for yourself.

 Borgeson recommends setting boundaries and being consistent with them to prevent burnout.